 But to turn the world off,

 until colors are melted

 – *from Ode to Autumn, Pablo Neruda (affiliate link)

 ***If you are able to give to help Houston, Wit & Delight has a post highlighting several charities and organizations.***

-A few notes: I accidentally used a whole stick of butter in the dough (8 tablespoons) instead of the half stick.
+A few notes: I accidentally used a whole stick of butter in this whole wheat monkey bread dough (8 tablespoons) instead of the half stick.
 I thought it tasted great, so if you’re not apposed to more butter, it wouldn’t hurt to add a little more.
 Feel free to switch up the spiced sugar, adding a pinch of cardamom or ground ginger along with the cinnamon.
 This dough does require a long refrigerated rest, so plan accordingly.
 This could work in a 12-inch Bundt pan, but you may be a few dough balls short of perfect layers.